 Consider enhancing your team’s strengths by encouraging productive ways for people to cooperate, using your knowledge of their preferences and abilities as a guide.

-You can do this by assembling people into teams or focus groups whose talents compliment one another.
+You can do this by assembling people into teams or focus groups whose talents complement one another.

 For instance, if one of your team members has top-notch illustration skills, you can pair them with a graphic designer to highlight their complementary skills and optimize the advantages of their collaboration.